Korean currency: History

 The country then had to switch over to a new currency unit named "hwan" replacing won at 1 hwan = 100 won.
 Like South Korean won, this currency unit was also issued in banknotes initially but in 1959, coins denominated in hwan were also issued and were the first circulating coins in South Korea.
-Hwan had a peg with US dollar but with time it also got devaluated.
+Hwan had a peg with the US dollar but with time it also got devaluated.
 This was the reason for the reintroduction of won in 1962 as the official currency unit.
 South Korean currency was still pegged to the US dollar until in 1997 when it was floated into the world market.

 Ŭnbyŏng (1101~1331)

 The ŭnbyŏng (銀瓶, 은병), or hwalgu, were silver vases that were shaped like the Korean peninsula and were widely used during the Goryeo period, they primarily circulated among the aristocracy.
-These ŭnbyŏng produced from the year 1101 and were engraved with an official state seal to mark them as a legitimate currency which was valid throughout Goryeo.
+These ŭnbyŏng were produced from the year 1101 and were engraved with an official state seal to mark them as a legitimate currency which was valid throughout Goryeo.
 The ŭnbyŏng weighed around one Kŭn (斤, 근) which is roughly equal to 600 grams, this made them very useful for paying for large transactions.
-Historians suggest that the ŭnbyŏng primarily used by the aristocratic classes and that were also often involved in the bribing of government officials.
+Historians suggest that the ŭnbyŏng were primarily used by the aristocratic classes and were also often involved in the bribing of government officials.
 In the year 1282 the government enacted a law that pegged the value of one ŭnbyŏng at between 2,700 and 3,400 litres of rice.
 But regardless of the fact that this currency was highly impractical for paying for low value items, the ŭnbyŏng would continue to be used during the next two centuries.

 During the reign of Chungnyeol of Goryeo the government had permitted the circulation of rough or broken pieces of silver.
 By the year 1331 the ŭnbyŏng had completely disappeared from circulation.
 No specimens of the ŭnbyŏng are known to have survived to the modern era.